 The Arkema group is pursuing its efforts to diminish its environmental footprint.
 A major aspect of that effort is conserving non-renewable feedstocks derived from petroleum.
 In order to do this, Arkema furthers renewable raw materials use.
 At the same time, the Group is developing and marketing a new generation of products made from bio-sourced raw materials.

-Otherwise Arkema carries out various researches on the possible use of bio-sourced raw materials in some of its productions, such as the one replacing propylene by glycerol in acrylic acid manufacturing.
+Arkema also conducts various researches on the potential use of bio-sourced raw materials in some of its productions, such as the substitution of propylene glycerol in manufacturing acrylic acid.